gpittarelli/inquest/README.md

   Displays the given message and allows the user to select from the specified options with fuzzy-matching autocomplete.
 The selected value is printed to the specified output file.
+Exits with status 0 if a value is chosen; else 1 (eg, user aborts with Ctrl-C).

   Options: